Icesito68/Port-Windows-11-Lge-devices/guide/English/2-install.md

 - [Qfil](https://github.com/Icesito68/Port-Windows-11-Lge-devices/releases/tag/Qfil)

 ### Boot to EDL
-> Turn off your phone, then hold **volume down + power** to boot to EDL mode.
-Keel holding while it displays the unlocked bootloader warning, and release it when the screen tufns dark.
+> Turn off your phone, then hold **volume down + power**.
+Keep holding while it displays the unlocked bootloader warning.
+>
+> After this warning the screen will turn dark.
+Release the power button (keep holding the volume down button!), and start simultaneously holding the **volume up** button, until you see QUSB in the Device Manager on your PC

 ### Setting up mass storage mode
 > Make a backup of the Boot_a and Boot_b partitions with Qfil, then flash "LGG8XMassStorageBoot.img" into boot.